 B.S.
 Family and Consumer Science, Concentration in Dietetics.
-Concurrently fulfills the Virginia State University’s with Accerditation Council for Education in Nutrition and Dietetics (ACEND) Didactic Program in Dietetics (DPD).
+Concurrently fulfills the Virginia State University’s with Accreditation Council for Education in Nutrition and Dietetics (ACEND) Didactic Program in Dietetics (DPD).
 Graduates are eligible for AND accredited Dietetic Internship (DI) Programs.

 Certificate Program in Nutrition and Dietetics.
 This option is for students who already have a baccalaureate degree.
 Concurrently fulfills the Virginia State University’s ADA accredited DPD.
 Graduates are eligible to apply for AND accredited D I Programs.